The-Lab-LaBella/Undergraduate_Research_Project/README.md

 ## Introduction

-In this semester's OUR project, we will be testing the hypothesis that **co-expressed genes have similar codon usage bias**.
+In this semester's OUR project, we will test the hypothesis that **co-expressed genes have similar codon usage bias**.

-To do this we will use standard machine learning analyses, primarily focused on random forest classification.
-Throughout the semester we will work our way through the analysis below.
+To do this, we will use standard machine learning analyses, primarily focused on random forest classification.
+Throughout the semester, we will work our way through the analysis below.

 ## Background